 This is a book, I think, that I would have greatly benefited from an introductory summary.
 I read it with no idea where it was going or who the story was even about.
-Sometimes I like that, but for this book, which has quite a lot of things going on, I could have used a little hand holding.
+Sometimes I like that, but for Cutting for Stone, which has quite a lot of things going on, I could have used a little hand holding.

 flees.
 The twins are raised by Hema and Ghosh, two other doctors at Missing hospital.

 And then something (oh, lets be honest here, it’s a girl) creates a mega-rift between the brothers and Marion leaves to become a doctor in America.
 Where, of course, it turns out that Dr. Stone is and Marion ends up having to confront the very things he was trying to escape.

 I have to say, I’m a complete wimp about reading medical things.
 I cannot even read a sentence that contains mention of a scalpel without wanting to throw up.
 (I know, how I managed to birth a baby is completely beyond me too).
 So that does make this book a little difficult for me.